PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Tom stood looking northwards, imagining how far Kim had gotten.
 The cow was slow; he would be close.
 She could catch him up, it would be easy.

-But she could not take a step.
-The reason was elusive, buried.
-Kim was walking away slowly, wherever he was.
+But she could not take a step; blocked by an elusive, buried reason.
+Wherever he was Kim was walking away slowly.
 Again, she thought she could catch up with him.

 Kim was telling her something though.
 He had travelled without her for a reason.
 The elusive reason gaining painful clarity: home was danger.